margarethilliard/VB12-analysis/RF_analysis/README.md

 - If you're doing a subset analysis, subset your metadata using "subset_taxaHFE_dataset.R" script, or similar method to include only participants with your feature of interest (e.g., supplement users).

-### STEP 1: Generate a random seed file & a text file with the list of commands (this is your input to parallel on HIVE)
+### Step 1: Generate a random seed file & a text file with the list of commands (this is your input to parallel on HIVE)

     mkdir /quobyte/dglemaygrp/mhilliard/FL100/dietML/full_data && cd /quobyte/dglemaygrp/mhilliard/FL100/dietML/full_data